AdaCore/training_material/courses/fundamentals_of_ada/quiz/tagged_dot_and_with/quiz.rst

 .. container:: animate

-    D. :ada:'use type' only gives visibility to operators; needs to be :ada:'use all type'
+    D. :ada:`use type` only gives visibility to operators; needs to be :ada:`use all type`